-- Carefully balance the other nickel, vertically, on top of the nickel that is laying flat on the table.
+Lay one nickel flat on a table and carefully balance the other nickel, vertically, on top of the nickel that is laying flat on the table.

 Being careful not to bump your balanced apparatus, place the plastic cup over the matchstick and nickels.

 Blow up and tie off a balloon.

 Rub the balloon against your shirt, hair, or against a rug to generate some static electricity.

 Maneuver the balloon around the outside of the cup and watch as the match follows the balloon.
 Neat!

-How Does It Work?
+How Does It Work